 As a British-trained designer, I starting out in the newspaper industry, laying out pages and designing client ads.
 I was always curious about the effectiveness of the adverts and what made one company succeed over the others.

 Times were changing, print ads were becoming old school, social media was the buzz word.
-I continued to read a lot of books with names like Simon Sinek, Marty Neumeier, Daniel Priestley, Tony Robbin and Tim Ferris to name a few.
-It's not always about learn new things, it's about not being afraid to question the way others approach thing and find new ways to challenge the norm.
+I continued to read a lot of books of authors such as Simon Sinek, Marty Neumeier, Daniel Priestley, Tony Robbin and Tim Ferris to name a few.
+It's not always about learning new things, it's about not being afraid to questions of the way others approach thing and find new ways to challenge the norm.